gabPicard/Tensor-Library/README.md

 ```python
 third_line = matrix.extract_tensor([2,[1,3]])
 ```
 > Note: You can only extract tensors.
-For example, if you wanted to do the opposite as before, wich would be extracting the border of the matrix instead of the inside, it wouldn't be possible: you would end up with a tensor with an empty middle
+For example, if you wanted to do the opposite as before, wich would be extracting the border of the matrix instead of the inside, it wouldn't be possible because you would end up with a tensor containing an empty middle

 #### partial_filing